fenago/nlp-fundamentals/lab_guides/Lab_2.md

 Apart from word clouds, there are various other ways of visualizing texts.
 Some of the most popular ways are listed here:

--   **Visualizing sentences using a dependency parse tree:** Generally, the phrases constituting a sentence depend on each other.
-We depict these dependencies by using a tree structure known as a dependency parse tree.
-For instance, the word \"*helps*\" in the sentence \"God helps those who help themselves\" depends on two other words.
-These words are \"*God*\" (the one who helps) and \"*those*\" (the ones who are helped).
+- Visualizing sentences using a dependency parse tree
--   **Visualizing named entities in a text corpus:** In this case, we extract the named entities from texts and highlight them by using different colors.
+- Visualizing named entities in a text corpus

 Let\'s go through the following exercise to understand this better.